Pressure Cooker vs. Slow Cooker: What’s the Difference?

 A slow cooker has three main settings: high, low, and warm.
 Roasts and other large pieces of meat are best cooked on low for about eight hours.
 Cooking tougher meats at a low temperature over a long time helps them turn out more tender.
 Beans, dips, and sauces are best cooked on high and usually take 4-6 hours at most to finish.

-Programmable slow cookers will let you pick your cook setting and enter the time you want to cook.
+Programmable slow cookers will let you pick your cooking setting and enter the time you want to cook.
 Once the cooking time is done, the slow cooker will automatically switch over to warm mode for you.
 Other manual models require you to monitor your own cooking time.
 You’ll also have to switch to warm mode by turning a knob yourself.

 Read Slow Cooker Reviews